Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Generalized Carter constant in Einstein spacetimes

 \subsection{Re-writing of $\tilde{M}_{abcd}$}

-The definition \eqref{Mtilde} of the tensor $\tilde{M}_{abcd}$ can be simplified and brought into a form that is much more adapted to our purposes.
-In particular, we can re-write the last two terms on the RHS into expressions that are fully contracted with two indices (see below).
+The definition \eqref{Mtilde} of the tensor $\tilde{M}_{abcd}$ can be simplified and brought into a form that is much more practical to our purposes.
+In particular, we can re-write the last two terms in the RHS into expressions that are fully contracted with two indices (see below).

 To begin, consider the integrability condition \eqref{intcondcentral}, and contract a free index of the Riemann tensor with the KY tensor.
 Expanding the anti-symmetry on the RHS gives